Hossam-Ahmed-ELSharabasy/Qurantab-landing-page/README.md

 ## Projects Gallery
 Here you can find a showcase of various projects related to Qurantab.
 Each project is displayed with a brief description and a link for more details.

-## Live Demo
-Check out the live demo of the Qurantab landing page here.

 ## Features
 - Responsive Design: Optimized for different devices and screen sizes.
 - Interactive UI: Engaging and user-friendly interface.